 After we’ve picked up the components for your system from the warehouse, we’ll head over to your house.

 First we will have a look at your site and discuss your installation with you.
 One of the most important things to consider is where your inverter will be installed.
 It must be in an accessible place so you can monitor how much power your system is producing.
 Now we’re ready to install your system.
 This will take between three hours and a day – dependant on the size of your system.
 First – the cables, then the rails; next the panels and finally the inverter.

 Last, but not least, one of the most important parts of the installation: going through the paperwork with you and making sure you understand your solar system.

 When we leave, your system won’t be switched on, depending on your which state you’re in.
 We will brief you on the next steps after your installation but you can also find out more on your state’s page on the Energy Matters website.

-Now that you’ve heard from our staff, hear what some of our customers have to say about going solar and the financial rewards they’ve seen since.
+Now that you’ve heard from our staff, hear what some of our customers have to say about making solar power simple and the financial rewards they’ve seen since.